xsank/Pyrumpetroll/README.md

 Pyrumpetroll is a multiplayer-chat-room.
 It learn from the Rumpetroll.
-That one is written in ruby, but this one is written in python.
+That one is written in ruby, but this one is written in python and it support Chinese.

 License: MIT (see LICENSE)